At four days old, Jackson had heart surgery. But the real challenges were yet to come.

-The family is grateful for the consistent support from Early Intervention and Early Learning, especially their long relationship with their speech-language pathologist.
+The family is grateful for the consistent support from Early Supports and Early Learning, especially their long relationship with their speech-language pathologist.

 “I consider Natalie a wonderful resource and a close friend,” says Kamille.
 “I think of her as somebody who I trust with my child's care.
 Northwest Center was able to facilitate me having support and Nathan having support, and his grandparents having support, by coming into our homes, and that was key to his success.”